 Many boilers nowadays are oversized so can handle more radiators than rooms normally, even adding an extra radiator should be fine.
 Just make sure to check with the boiler manual or ask a heating engineer if needed.

-If you want to have peace of mind with boiler cover, click this link to our recommended page for YourRepair which is a leading independent, national provider of boiler and home care plan, and kitchen appliance care plan for homeowners and landlords.
+If you want to have peace of mind with boiler cover, click the link to YourRepair below which is a leading independent, national provider of boiler and home care plan, and kitchen appliance care plan for homeowners and landlords.
 They offer fixed prices for up to three years on home and boiler care, regardless of how many claims are made.

 Installing new radiators makes the most of the heat provided by the boiler as old units don’t radiate heat as well as new radiators, which provide a more efficient heat output, due to having no sludge or debris in them.